For Cryptographers

 Take

-\[N = PQ = (2Bp + 1)(2^m q + 1),\]
+\[N = PQ = (4Bp + 1)(2^m q + 1),\]

 where $P, Q, p, q$ are distinct odd primes coprime to $B$, which is odd.
-Then $P \equiv 3$ and $Q \equiv 1 \pmod 4$, so $N \equiv 3 \pmod 4$, and because $P - 1 = 2Bp$ and $Q - 1 = 2^m q$ split into pairwise-coprime cyclic factors ($B$ odd is what keeps $C_B$ off the 2-part),
+Then $P \equiv 5$ and $Q \equiv 1 \pmod 8$, so $N \equiv 5 \pmod 8$, and since $P - 1 = 4Bp$ and $Q - 1 = 2^m q$, we have:

-\[\Z_N^* \;\cong\; C_2 \times C_B \times C_{2^m} \times C_{pq}.\]
+\[\Z_N^* \;\cong\; C_4 \times C_B \times C_{2^m} \times C_{pq}.\]

 Fix a semigenerator $g$: an element whose projection into each cyclic factor generates that factor.
 Every $x \in \Z_N^*$ then has well-defined coordinates

-\[\log_g x = (a, b, c, d) \in \Z_2 \times \Z_B \times \Z_{2^m} \times \Z_{pq},\]
+\[\log_g x = (a, b, c, d) \in \Z_4 \times \Z_B \times \Z_{2^m} \times \Z_{pq},\]

 multiplication adds coordinates, and exponentiation by $t$ scales them by $t$.
 The sketch is read off the middle two:

-\[\hll(x) = \big(b,\; \tz(c)\big),\]
+\[\hll(x) = \big(b,\; \min(\tz(c),\, m-1)\big),\]

 where $\tz(c) = v_2(c)$ is the 2-adic valuation (trailing-zero count, with $\tz(0) = m$).
-For uniform $x$, $b$ is uniform on $\Z_B$ and $\tz(c)$ is geometric on $\set{0, \dots, m}$ — exactly the HLL distribution (made rigorous in Geometric RSA rings).
-The remaining coordinates are noise to be washed out: $a \in \Z_2$ only tracks the Jacobi symbol, and $d \in \Z_{pq}$ is pure per-client identity entropy.
+For uniform $x$, $b$ is uniform on $\Z_B$ and $\tz(c)$ is geometric — exactly the HLL distribution (made rigorous in Geometric RSA rings).
+The remaining coordinates are either determined or noise to be washed out: $a \in \Z_4$ contributes only its parity, which tracks the Jacobi symbol — its high bit is randomized away — and $d \in \Z_{pq}$ is pure per-client identity entropy.
+The high bit of the $c$ coordinate is also noise, which is why the geometric sample is capped at $m-1$.

 The token, and why it leaks only the sketch